 Most destination countries use the Harmonized Code system while a few countries require the description instead.
 It is best practice to include both the Harmonized Code and a detailed description when shipping internationally.
 While it is not required, using Harmonized Codes for your international shipments will:

 Help your packages move through customs more quickly

 Help to ensure correct taxation on your exported products

-Help to minimize the chances for loss of your products
+Help to minimize the chances of loss of your products

 For a full list of Harmonization Codes, go to the TARIC (Integrated Tariff of the European Union) page from the European Commission Taxation and Customs Union.